Just Us Dance Theatre

 New & Notable

-New&Notable is for emerging hip hop theatre artists who have not yet presented work in a professional arena, but who show the promise and desire to want to develop themselves as artists.
+New&Notable is for emerging hip hop/contemporary dance artists who have not yet presented work in a professional arena, but who show the promise and desire to want to develop themselves as artists.

 The project was created in 2014 responding to the need to provide a targeted programme to identify and nurture the next generation of hip-hop dance theatre artists.
 This intensive programme offers a space and structure to broaden the participants knowledge of dance practice, including experiencing the breadth of dance styles and the pedagogical possibilities involved and investigate their unique style.